 - Risk and analytics

 WTW Spotlight Series

-With these three broad lenses in mind, a six-episodes on-demand series is developed to discuss various Environmental, Social and Governance-related topics.
+With these three broad lenses in mind, a six-episode on-demand series is developed to discuss various Environmental, Social and Governance-related topics.
 Bookmark this page and hear from our experts on issues and challenges, the new realities and opportunities for companies as they move towards a green economy.
-Our spotlight series will provide you with insights on sustainability governance – the importance to drive ESG priorities; the challenges and opportunities in achieving climate resilience and transitioning into net-zero, zooming into specific sectors such as energy, the role of insurers in the ESG, climate and sustainability journey and lastly how WTW can work hand in hand with you to transform tomorrows.
+Our spotlight series will provide you with insights on sustainability governance, including the importance of driving ESG priorities, the challenges and opportunities in achieving climate resilience, and transitioning into net-zero.
+This will also zoom into specific sectors such as energy, and explore the role of insurers in the ESG, climate and sustainability journey.
+Lastly, the series will showcase how WTW can work hand in hand with you to transform tomorrows.

 Episode 6: Integrating ESG into risk management

 The significance of ESG goes beyond being a trendy term; and what sets today apart is the pressing need to tackle ESG issues, which presents both risks and opportunities for organisations.
 With ESG and associated risks gaining prominence, companies must take proactive measures in reinforcing their ESG strategies to avoid the risk of being denied access to financing or insurance.
 In light of this, the last episode raises the question, “What risk management tactics can companies implement to manage and reduce ESG risks in Asia?

 Episode 5: Roles of the Insurers in Climate Resilience

 In this episode, we discuss the impact of climate change on the insurance industry and the actions that insurers can take to be more resilient in the face of these challenges.

 Episode 4: Managing climate transition risk in Asia: - Understanding impact from transition